Susan McKeown: Personal life

-In February 2018, she was IrishCentral's 'Anam' Award recipient for "discovering and revealing the soul of Irish song".
-Later in 2018, McKeown was Music Network Ireland's musician-in-residence at Dún Laoghaire LexIcon Library during which she researched the lives of extraordinary Irish women from the county whose stories were little known and composed and performed songs about them.
+In 2018, McKeown served as Music Network Ireland’s musician-in-residence at the Dún Laoghaire LexIcon Library, where she researched the lives of notable but historically overlooked Irish women from the county and composed and performed songs inspired by their stories.

-In January 2020, she wrote and performed original songs in Honor Molloy's 'Round Room' as part of New York-based Origin Theatre Company's 1st Irish Theatre Festival.

-McKeown is the founder and director of Cuala Foundation.

-In 2021 Susan was contacted by the Afghan Dreamers, the original members of the Afghan Girls Robotics Team, and when they fled Afghanistan for Pakistan she worked with the Irish government Departments of Justice and Foreign Affairs to secure special refugee status for the young women.
-Over the next 2 years Cuala Foundation raised money from donors and directly supported their resettlement in Ireland as well as that of their 55 family members in California.
+In addition to her work in entertainment, McKeown is the founder and director of the Cuala Foundation, an international non-profit dedicated to building "social, economic, and cultural power for marginalized people."
+In 2021, she was contacted by members of the Afghan Girls Robotics Team.
+After the young women fled Afghanistan for Pakistan, McKeown worked with the Irish Department of Foreign Affairs to help secure special refugee status for them.
+Over the following two years, the Cuala Foundation raised funds from donors and directly supported the team’s resettlement in Ireland, as well as that of fifty-five of their family members in California.

-Screenwriter and director Marian Quinn cast McKeown in the role of Teresa in her film Twig, a retelling of the Greek tragedy Antigone set in contemporary Dublin.
-Twig served as the opening film of the 2024 Dublin International Film Festival.